Addy81/lrg_project/README.md

 -----------------------------MISC------------------------------------

-## Stuff chopped out of old readme.md, to shove back in somewhere
-Project Elements:
-- Inspect element from xml
-- Identify exon locations
-- Where are the introns?
-- Identify differences in the transcript
-- Return a BED

 ## TO DO
 Add stuff to -help flag?
 Check when strand is reversed - is it base inclusive? half or full indexed?
 Check whether because the exon start/stops are reversed so its small/big, that this doesnt mess up exon numbering - should they be reversed 40-1 instead of 1-40 in myh7?
-Reformat docstrings to match reST format PEP257

 ## MAYBE TO DO?
 Make log files?
 Include time and date in filename/header?

 mention differences between Unit testing, integration testing, functional testing

-##ERROR HANDLING

-Need error handing if genome v provided that doesnt exist - fails with "UnboundLocalError: local variable 'strand' referenced before assignment"

-Need some form of catch for transcript versions - if provide rubbish eg "-t sdfsaf", no errors, just makes BED file with nothing but the header